ilay32/textuali-avnery/younever-readme.md

 * the site is rendered with python and mustache as by a sitecofing.json.
 * most data is stored in json files in the site directory but some depend on the language module and on the authors flip data: home/sidelang/webapps/phptextuali/textuali(-dev)/config.json
 * siteconfig usage :
+    ** favicon -- enter file name and save it in SITEROOT/img.
+Defaults to textuali.com/media/favicon.ico ** logo -- enter file name and save it in SITEROOT/img.
+Defaults to /img/logo-<langcode> where <langcode> is the page language, or 'he' for rtl and 'en' for ltr.
     ** menu -- see comments in the json itself
     ** social -- see comments in the json itself
     ** pages -- see general comments in the json, but also: